tolauwae/phd-thesis/src/introduction/introduction.typ

 More generally, arbitrary interrupts can trigger at any time, leading to non-deterministic behavior, and making it difficult to reproduce bugs.
 #C4

-Non-deterministic bugs are very common on embedded systems, but are notoriously difficult to debug, as they often depend on specific timing or order of events, or on very specific input, or environmental conditions.
+Non-deterministic bugs are very common on embedded systems, but are notoriously difficult to debug, as they often depend on the specific timing or order of events, on very specific input, or environmental conditions.

 === Contributions //Novel techniques for debugging constrained devices